MichelDeudon/formations/content/authors/Fabien Cayla/_index.md

 ---
 # Display name
-title: Laurent Piccinini
+title: Fabien Cayla

 # Full name (for SEO)
-first_name: Laurent
+first_name: Fabien
-last_name: Piccinini
+last_name: Cayla

 # Username (this should match the folder name)
 authors:
-  - Laurent Piccinini
+  - Fabien Cayla

 # Is this the primary user of the site?
 superuser: false